manningstinson/holbertonschool-simple_shell/README.md

 ## About the simple shell project
 This project was to create a linux simple shell, as required by trimester one students.

+## How to clone this project
+To `fork` this project on github, use the FORK option.

+Clone this project with the SSH path below:
+`git@github.com:manningstinson/holbertonschool-simple_shell.git`

 ## List of allowed functions and system calls+

 `all functions from string.h`